tim-hub/obsidian-bible-reference/README.md

 ## The Bible API and Bible Source
 - This plugin Bible Verse Query Functionality is currently powered by [bible-api.com](https://bible-api.com/).
-  - It is an open source web app that provides a JSON API for grabbing bible verses and passages.
+  - It is an open source web api that provides a RESTful API for grabbing bible verses and passages.
 > The back-end API might be changed in the future to support more languages and versions.

 ### Bible Version Avalable